 - 1. AVOID SCAMS!
 Wait until you arrive in Boston to secure an apartment and make payments.
 Secure temporary housing for when you first arrive in Boston.

-- 4. Use your myNortheastern login credentials to login to the Housing Database.
+- 3. Use your myNortheastern login credentials to login to the Housing Database to find apartments listings, roommates profiles, and licensed realtors.

 - How to Use the Northeastern Housing Database: